Ordering books for Christmas?

 THE THIRD BOOK IN THE PSAMMEAD TRILOGY, FOLLOWING FIVE CHILDREN AND IT AND THE PHOENIX AND THE CARPET

-With the original illustrations by H. R. Millar
+With all the original illustrations by H. R. Millar, beautifully reproduced.

 This collection of the best children's literature, curated by Virago, will be coveted by children and adults alike.
 These are timeless tales with beautiful covers, that will be treasured and shared across the generations.
 Some titles you will already know; some will be new to you, but there are stories for everyone to love, whatever your age.
 Our list includes Nina Bawden (Carrie's War, The Peppermint Pig), Rumer Godden (The Dark Horse, An Episode of Sparrows), Joan Aiken (The Serial Garden, The Gift Giving) E. Nesbit (The Psammead Trilogy, The Bastable Trilogy, The Railway Children), Frances Hodgson Burnett (The Little Princess,The Secret Garden) and Susan Coolidge (The What Katy Did Trilogy).
 Discover Virago Children's Classics.